5 Steps to Turn Your Medical Device into a Video Game

 You’ve read the research and case studies.
 You’ve tried the demos.
-You’ve discovered a smarter way to engage and drive adoption with healthcare professionals for your medical technology at scale - you’re ready to use the Neuroscience of Play to bring your technology to life.
+You’ve discovered a smarter way to engage, train, and drive adoption for your medical technology at scale.
+You’re ready to use the Neuroscience of Play to bring your technology to life.
 What happens next?

 The process to create a game with Level Ex is iterative, ensuring that we hit the most important points you want to get across to your reps and customers, with multiple points for your feedback along the way.
-We’ll ask you throughout the process: What should the physician walk away from this experience remembering and thinking about?
+We’ll ask you every step of the way: What should the doctor walk away from this experience knowing, thinking, and remembering?

 Here are the five steps to turn a medical device into a game.